Economic ethics: Political economy

 Political economy is a subject fundamentally based on normative protocol, focusing on the needs of the economy as a whole by analyzing the role of agents, institutions, and markets, as well as socially optimal behaviour.
 Historically, morality was a notion used to discern the distribution of these roles and responsibilities, given that most economic problems derived from the failure of economic agents to fulfil them.
 The transition of moral philosophy from such ethics to Kantian ethics, as well as the emergence of market forces and competition law, subjected the moral-political values of the moral economy to rational judgement.
-Economic ethics remains a substantial influence on the political economy due to its argumentative nature, evident in the literature concerning government responses to the global financial crisis.
+Economic ethics remains a substantial influence on the political economy due to its argumentative nature, evident in the literature concerning government responses to the 2008 financial crisis.
 One proposition holds that, since the contagion of the crisis was transmitted through distinct national financial systems, future global regulatory responses should be built on the distributive justice principle.
-The regulation of particular cases of financial innovation, while not considering critiques of the global financial system, functionally normalizes perceptions on the system's distribution of power such that it lessens the opportunities of agents to question the morality of such practice.
+The regulation of particular cases of financial innovation, while not considering critiques of the global financial system, functionally normalizes perceptions of the system's distribution of power, such that it lessens the opportunities of agents to question the morality of such practice.

 Development economics

 The relationship between ethics and economics has defined the aim of development economics.
 The idea that one's quality of life is determined by one's ability to lead a valuable life has founded development economics as a mechanism for expanding such capability.
 This proposition is the basis of the conceptual relationship between it and welfare economics as an ethical discipline, and its debate in academic literature.
 The discourse is based on the notion that certain tools in welfare economics, particularly choice criterion, hold no value-judgement and are Paretian, given that collective perspectives of utility are not considered.
-There are numerous ethical issues associated with the methodological approach of development economics, i.e. the randomised field experiment, many of which are morally equivocal.
+There are numerous ethical issues associated with the methodological approach of development economics, i.e., the randomised field experiment, many of which are morally equivocal.
 For example, randomisation advantages some cases and disadvantages others, which is rational under statistical assumptions and a deontological moral issue simultaneously.
 There are also ethical implications related to the calculus, the nature of consent, instrumentalisation, accountability, and the role of foreign intervention in this experimental approach.